Configuring authentication

 -

-Delete the Default method row and enable the method (LDAP, RADIUS, etc.) that makes it possible to connect to the firewall's captive portal and retrieve the VPN configuration,
+in the Authentication methods tab, delete the Default method row and enable the method (LDAP, RADIUS, etc.) that makes it possible to connect to the firewall's captive portal and retrieve the VPN configuration.
+Set the selector to ON if the TOTP must be used.

 For the second rule: